CanonicalLtd/maas-docs/en/contributing-git.md

 	`git push origin $NEW_BRANCH`

-	You can push your changes to GitHub at any time (i.e. you do not need to be finished your intended work).
+	You can push your changes to GitHub at any time (i.e. you do not need to have finished your intended work).
 Indeed, doing so can be a form of off-disk backup.

 1. Create a PR.
 In GitHub, your branches are listed here: